nhohung/hackintosh_thinkpad_X230/README.md

 I used to be a loyal Windows user until I got my first Macbook.
 The moment I got an extra SSD, I planned to install macOS on my Thinkpad X230.
 Tutorials are scattered around, some links no longer exist, some repositories uses different version of macOS from their description.
 So I decided to make this as a detailed reference for me.
 If you find it useful, I'm glad to help.

 # Part 1.
-Install High Sierra
+Install fresh High Sierra

 _Please note that part 1 install fresh High Sierra.
 I've tried install fresh Catalina 10.15.4 on April 3, 2020.
 Please see part 2 below._